-4. Non-government organizations
+4. Non-governmental organizations

 33. Article 27 of the Basic Law guarantees that Hong Kong residents shall have freedom of association and the right and freedom to form and join trade unions, and to strike.
-Article 18 of the Hong Kong Bill of Rights (HKBOR), which corresponds to article 22 of the ICCPR, also guarantees the freedom of association.
-In Hong Kong, all organisations including companies, societies, trade unions and credit unions must be registered by authorities under applicable ordinances such as the Companies Ordinance (Cap.
-32) and the Societies Ordinance (Cap.
+Article 18 of the Hong Kong Bill of Rights (BOR), which corresponds to Article 22 of the ICCPR, also guarantees the freedom of association.
+In the HKSAR, all organisations including companies, societies, trade unions and credit unions must be registered under applicable ordinances such as the Companies Ordinance (Cap.
+622) and the Societies Ordinance (Cap.
 151).